 The exclusions in the QMS not always correspond to the medical device risk class.
 For instance, one company may manufacture class I medical devices (under the MDR) and be subject to no exclusions.
 In contrast, another company may develop class II medical devices and be qualified for specific exclusions.
 An example of such a scenario is a company developing software for cancer diagnosis – a product of a higher class but not sterile, so exclusions are possible

-What are the benefits of a QMS for a company?
+What are the benefits of a Quality Management Systems for a Healthcare company?

 The QMS is a must-have not only due to regulatory requirements.
 Implementing ISO 13485 brings many benefits to an organisation, including: